jesselessa/rover-js/README.md

 ## Run the project locally

-1. Clone the repository : `git clone https://github.com/jesselessa/jeanne.git`
+1. Clone the repository : `git clone https://github.com/jesselessa/rover-js.git`
-2. Navigate to the project directory : `cd jeanne`
+2. Navigate to the project directory : `cd rover-js`
 3. Open the `index.html` file in your preferred browser and start playing.

 ## Contributing